eclipse-kuksa/kuksa.invehicle/netIDS/Readme.md

 Network IDS first version

-Current version is has support for both CAN and Ethernet-layered protocols
+Current version has support for both CAN and Ethernet-layered protocols

 ## Requirements